Praadnya/VanamalaClinicWeb/README.md

 - **Other Tools**:
   - jsPDF (PDF generation for patient prescriptions)
-  - Twilio (appointment notifications via SMS)
+  - Twilio (doctor authentication via SMS)

 ## Commands to run the project